“Your story’s already powerful. You don’t have to sell it, just show up and let it breathe.”

 Block colours work best on camera.
 If you choose pattern, opt for bold prints like wide stripes or larger polka dots.

-Avoid neon, tiny prints, or anything with a logo β they distract and date your images.
+Avoid neon, very bright colours, tiny prints, or anything with a logo, they distract and date your images.

-Texture like linen, chunky knits or satin adds depth on camera.
+Texture like linen, chunky knits or satin adds depth on camera and will elevate your pictures.

 Avoid too much black or navy, and give everything a quick steam or iron the night before.